How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Related Plants

-Ravenala madagascariensis is related to Strelitzia reginae (Bird of Paradise Plant) and Strelitzia nicolai (White Bird of Paradise Plant).
+Ravenala madagascariensis is related to Strelitzia reginae (Bird of Paradise Plant) with vivid bright orange and blue flowers, and Strelitzia nicolai (White Bird of Paradise Plant) which bears large, paddle-shaped, grey-green leaves arranged in a fan-like shape.

 Where to Buy